carlwr/typescript-extra/README.md

 ```ts
 function getMatch(re: RegExp, str: string): string
 ```
-if the regex matches the string exactly once, return the match; otherwise throw
+return the match of the regex, or throw if no match

 ### `hasAtleastTwo`